Kaderde/teched2025-msad/exercises/ex1/ex1.2/README.md

   - ✅ Can close all incidents, including high-urgency incidents.
   - ✅ Can modify or delete closed incidents.

-### Objective:
+### 🎯 Key Learning Objectives :
-The objective of this exercise is to identify and remediate vulnerabilities that allow support users to perform actions reserved for administrators.
-By enforcing strict access controls, we will ensure that only authorized users can perform sensitive operations, thereby reinforcing business logic and mitigating security risks.
+  - Identify vulnerabilities that allow support users to perform actions reserved for administrators
+  - Remediate these vulnerabilities by enforcing strict access controls
+  - Ensure only authorized users can perform sensitive operations
+  - Reinforce business logic to mitigate security risks

 ## 🚨 2.
-Vulnerable Code :
+Vulnerable Code
 we will use exactly the [remediated code from Exercise 1.1.](../ex1.1#%EF%B8%8F-4-remediation), It correctly prevents support users from touching other users’ incidents, but it does not yet enforce admin‑only rules (e.g. closing high‑urgency incidents, modifying closed incidents, deleting any incident).

 **File**: `srv/services.cds`